 Rounded-up payment: $2,600

 In this scenario, you’d pay off the 30-year loan only 1.5 years earlier, but you’d save nearly $25,000 in interest over the term.

-The interest savings are larger because more interest is due on a larger loan, but the term isn’t reduced as much because the extra payment is smaller relative to the larger payment at this loan amount.
+The interest savings are larger because more interest is due on a larger loan, but the term isn’t reduced as much because the rounded-up payment is smaller relative to the larger payment at this loan amount.

 Still, $25,000 in savings for paying an extra $67 bucks a month ain’t too shabby.